How to streamline the business travel booking process?

 In every growing company where employees travel for business, there comes a time when organizing a business trip transforms from a relatively simple task into a logistically complex process.
 The growing number of business trips is essentially a tangle of hotel reservations, airline and train tickets, documents, invoices, and numerous employee inquiries about travel approval.

 If you feel like you're losing control in this area, it's a sign you need a solid foundation to help you organize the chaos and eliminate hidden costs.
-In this article, we'll show you why it's worth addressing and offer simple ways to regain control of business travel and increase your team's satisfaction.
+Implementing an online booking tool is one of the fastest ways to regain control over the business travel booking process.
+Such tools allow employees to:

 Why is the orderly organization of business trips important?